a-thomas/appmonitor/README.md

 Modifiable parameters from UI:

-* Package name of the application you want to monitor
+* Package name of the monitored application
 * Max number of top processes
 * Refresh interval